 After the Yongle period, there were many imitations in the Kangxi, Yongzheng, and Qianlong periods.
 They often have a blue tint due to their lack of white color.
 The Qing Dynasty imitation glaze appears gray when viewed under light, and the floral pattern of modern imitations is too clear.
 Present archaeological studies of artifacts show that the sweet white glazed porcelain of the Yongle period has two main distinguishable features.
 Firstly, it appears pale pink under light.
 Secondly, some of the glazed areas (more obvious near the base) have a blue color.

 In recent years, many sweet white porcelain pieces have appeared at auctions, and all sold for extremely high prices.
-In this year’s Sotheby’s spring auction in Hong Kong, a sweet white glazed bowl with eight auspicious patterns from the Yongle period sold for HK$5.08 million.
+In the 2014 Sotheby’s spring auction in Hong Kong, a sweet white glazed bowl with eight auspicious patterns from the Yongle period sold for HK$5.08 million.
 During another session, a sweet and white glazed bowl with seasonal flower patterns was traded for HK$6.04 million.